Mar 06, 2023 By Team YoungWonks *

 The answer depends on what kind of computer science experience and knowledge you are looking for.
 Both AP CSP and AP CSA courses help you get AP credits.
 If you are interested in learning Java programming language, then AP Computer Science A is likely the better option as it focuses more heavily on coding fundamentals and algorithms.
 However, if you're looking to gain an understanding of networks, data analysis, and internet security, then AP Computer Science Principles may be a better fit since the syllabus of this course covers these topics in greater depth than its counterpart does.

-YoungWonks offers AP Computer Science Principles Coding Online Classes for Kids and Java AP Computer Science A Coding Online Classes for Kids that is aligned with the AP CSP and the AP CSA curriculum of College Board.
-You can schedule your free trial class for the AP CSP class by clicking here or filling out the following sign-up form.
-For more information on the AP CSA exam, please go through the Java for AP Computer Science A blog for more information on the AP CSA exam.
+YoungWonks offers AP Computer Science Principles Coding Online Classes for Kids and Java AP Computer Science A Coding Online Classes for Kids.
+These prep programs are aligned with the AP CSP and the AP CSA curriculum of College Board.
+You can schedule a free trial class for the AP CSP class by clicking here and schedule a free trial class for the AP CSA class by clicking here.
+Please go through the Java for AP Computer Science A blog for more information on the AP CSA exam.

 *Contributors: Written by Rohit Budania; Lead image by Shivendra Singh